 In 2018, Queen Mary University London (QMUL) implemented a new TERMINALFOUR content management system (CMS) for their entire web estate, with the aid of the HeX Productions development team.
 Because of the close working relationship HeX has with TERMINALFOUR and QMUL, we were procured to provide training to familiarise, and up-skill, more than 350 teams, faculty and content editors with their new CMS.

 The team approached the training in a bespoke and targeted way, ensuring that all abilities were catered for.
 The training courses were focused on best practice of content creation and effective web content authorship.
 Training sessions were published for anyone to book onto, creating ownership and empowering staff to create sites and upload content on the new system.

 We ensured that QMUL staff are able to create new websites and pages, using new content types and page layouts.
 Many teams now have the confidence in their knowledge of the CMS, enabling schools and faculty to showcase articles, media and events with ease.
-We are continuing to offer these training courses to all teams and schools around the university.
+It is predicted that 15 - 20% of the 900 users of the content management system will require training each year and HeX is continuing to offer these training courses to all teams and schools around the university

 As long-standing delivery partners of Queen Mary University London, HeX helped train their content editors to effectively use the terminalfour content management system

 A little more detail…

 Content management system training

 Building on an ongoing relationship with QMUL, HeX were procured by the university to carry out bespoke and customised training for more than 350 individual all content editors, due to the migration of 400+ websites onto a new TERMINALFOUR content management system.